 Optics: The Nikon Z 14-24mm f2.8 S has 16 elements in 11 groups including 4 special dispersion elements and 3 aspherical elements.
 This is similar to the F-Nikkor (14 elements in 11 groups) but with a higher number of special elements.
 To reduce reflections causing flare, glare and ghosting both Z-Nikkors and the F-Nikkor employ Nikon’s Nano-coating but only the Z 14-24mm f2.8 S profits from the new “ARNEO” anti-reflective coating.
 Both Z-Nikkors also have fluorine-coating on the front element to repel water, dust, and dirt and make cleaning easier. [+]

 Filter-thread: The new Z Nikkor needs huge 112mm filters which can be mounted in one of the two lens hoods that come with the lens.
-112mm filters are pretty expensive but you can also use gel filters in a rear filter holder.
+112mm filters are pretty expensive but you can also use gel filters in a rear filter holder (see image below).
+Keep in mind though that gels cannot be rotated which precludes the use of polarizers.
 For the F-Nikkor you’d need a third party solution which attaches to the front-end of the barrel, such as the Lee SW150 system.
 The Z 14-30mm f4.0 S uses standard 82mm filters.

 Image stabilization: The new lens offers no optical stabilization just like the F-Nikkor and Z 14-30mm f4.0 S. But the Nikon Z bodies provide built-in sensor-shift stabilization over 5 axis – plus an optional electronic stabilization option in video mode.

 Auto focus: Yes with built-in AF drive.
 Manual-focus override is by simply turning the dedicated focus ring at the front of the lens.
 This is the same configuration of focus ring at the front, zoom ring in the middle and multi-function ring close to the camera as on the Z 24-70mm f2.8 S – which is very convenient.
 Only the Z 70-200mm f2.8 VR S has the zoom ring at the front which makes it easier to hold the long tele-photo zoom lens stable while operating the zoom.
-If the Z 24-70mm f2.8 S is an indication the focus ring cannot be re-assigned another function nor can it be switched off.
-It probably has a variable gearing (like all AF Z-Nikkors so far) which allows for very precise manual focus when turned slowly but cannot be switched to linear gearing.
+The focus ring cannot be re-assigned another function nor can it be switched off.
+It has a variable gearing (like all AF Z-Nikkors so far) which allows for very precise manual focus when turned slowly but cannot be switched to linear gearing.
 Which makes smooth focus pulling for videographers pretty hard.
 Focus on the F-Nikkor works differently as it has a direct linear mechanical coupling between the focus ring and the focus action.
 The Z 14-24mm f2.8 S also has an extra button on the lens which can be assigned many different functions e.g. AF-lock. [+]

 Display: The Nikon Z 14-24mm f2.8 S is now the fourth Z-Nikkor to feature an OLED display indicating focal length, aperture or focusing distance (in m or ft.) and depth-of-field.
 The display is hard to read under sunny conditions in its default setting but it can be made as bright as the top display on the Z7.
 You can switch through the different display types using the DISP-button.
 See the images below which are from the Nikon Z 24-70mm f2.8 S sporting the same panel.
 The F-Nikkor only offers the usual distance markings that normally come with lenses designed for DSLRs.
 The Z 14-30mm f4.0 S does not have a display. [+]